blind-oracle/zabbix-sensors/README.md

 - Low-level discovery of sensors: temperature (with thresholds), fans, voltage and power
 - Triggers on temperature, fans and voltage (detect stopped fan, adjustable)
+- All data is gathered directly from `SysFS` - no `lm-sensors` needed to function

 ## Usage